dheera/rosboard/README.md

 ```
 sudo pip3 install tornado
-sudo pip3 install simplejpeg  # recommended, but ROSboard can also use cv2 or PIL instead for image compression
+sudo pip3 install simplejpeg  # recommended, but ROSboard can fall back to cv2 or PIL instead
 ```

 If you intend to use this with melodic or earlier, you also need `rospkg` to allow python3 ROS1 nodes to work.